sqlerrorthing/ShadowSniff/README.md

    This command will start the builder program.

 4. **Answer All Questions the Builder Asks**:
    The builder will ask you some questions.
-Just type your answers and press Enter.
+   Type your answers and press Enter.

 5. **Wait for the Compilation to Finish**:
    When done, you will find your compiled stub here: